1. He was taught by Aristotle but had famous run-ins with other philosophers.

 6. After defeating the Persians, Alexander started dressing like them.

-After six years of ever-deeper incursions into the Persian empire, in 330 A.D.
+After six years of ever-deeper incursions into the Persian empire, in 330 B.C.
 Alexander conquered Persepolis, the longtime center of Persian culture.
 Realizing that the best way to maintain control of the Persians was to act like one, Alexander began to wear the striped tunic, girdle and diadem of Persian royal dress—to the dismay of cultural purists back in Macedonia.
 In 324 he held a mass wedding in the Persian city of Susa, in which he forced 92 leading Macedonians to take Persian wives (Alexander himself married two, Stateira and Parysatis).

 7. The cause of Alexander’s death remains one of the greatest mysteries of the ancient world.